Architectural photography can be a long game, waiting for the light to perfectly hit the side of a building.

 A lot of the time you are going to need to use a tripod to achieve the shutter speeds that you need and having a strong base underneath your camera is essential.

-There are a number of factors to consider when choosing your tripod, such as weight, height and cost, but if you want to see what my picks are for the best tripods for architecture photography then check out this post HERE.
+There are a number of factors to consider when choosing your tripod, such as weight, height and cost.
+If you want to see what my picks are, check out my best tripods for architecture photography post.

 A decent tripod head is also key to getting fantastic architectural photographs and there are a few different styles and price points to choose from.

-If you fancy checking out all the options available for you on the tripod head front, have a look at THIS post for more detail.
+If you fancy checking out all the options available for you on the tripod head front, check out my best tripod head for architecture photography post.

 Lighting is something which may not spring to mind when thinking about architectural photography, but it can form an important part of certain shoots.